davekilian/primer/basic/circuits.md

 > Diagram

-Electrons, the particles that make up electricity, do something similar: if you have a bunch of tightly-packed electrons and give them roomt to spread out, they will!
-The goal of an electrical circuit is to use this fact to move electrons in a line, through components that use the electricity to do 'something interesting.'
-To understand what that means, we have to start with the most basic component of circuitry: the line.
+Electrons, the particles that make up electricity, do something similar: if you have a bunch of tightly-packed electrons and give them room to spread out, they will!
+The goal of an electrical circuit is to take advantage of this by giving a group of tightly packed electrons a single path on which to spread out.
+Because the electrons tend to spread out, they end up moving down this path:

+> Diagram

+We can then put something along this pack and make the electrons flow through it to do something interesting:

+> Diagram

 ## Lines in a Circuit

-The most basic element of a circuit is a **line** (sometimes alternately called a **wire**).
+The most basic element of a circuit is a **line** (sometimes instead called a **wire**).
 This is how we normally represent lines in a **schematic diagram**, which are diagrams we use to visualize the overall structure of an electrical circuit:

 > A horizontal line connecting two terminals as little circles.
 Label the left terminal $(-)$ and the right terminal $(+)$.

 A line is a conduit which allows electrons to pass through it.
 Each of the two circles at the ends of the line above are called **terminals**.
 Terminals are connection points between elements of a circuit.

 In the diagram, we labeled one terminal $(-)$ to indicate that it is **negatively charged**, meaning it consists of densely-packed electrons that want to expand, and will if given room; the other terminal is labeled $(+)$ to indicate that it is **positively charged**, meaning it consists of loosely-packed electrons.
-The negative terminal has densely packed electrons, and the positive terminal provides room for the to expand; the line itself is a conduit for elecrons, giving them a path to travel from the (dense) negative terminal to the (roomy) positive terminal.
+The line itself provides a path for electrons at the (dense) negative terminal to move to the (roomy) positive terminal.

 > If it seems backwards for electrons to flow from $(-)$ to $(+)$, well, it sort of is.
 >
 > The first people to study electricity and construct circuits knew electricity was moving through the circuits, but couldn't be sure which direction it was moving, so they guessed, having a 50/50 chance of being right.
-It turns out they guessed wrong, but by the time we realized our notation was backwards it was already being used widely to describe existing circuits, and flipping the signs to work more intuitively would have created more confusion for existing circuits than it would have helped explain new circuits.
+It turns out they guessed wrong, but by the time we realized our notation was backwards it was already being used all over the place, making it too late to switch back to a more intuitive system.
 >
 > And lo, to this day, electrons are thought to be 'negatively' charged and flow from the negative terminal to positive &mdash; oops!